openiddict/openiddict-documentation/guides/choosing-the-right-flow.md

 > To prevent XSRF/session fixation attacks, **the client application MUST ensure that the `state` parameter returned by the identity provider
 > corresponds to the original `state`** and stop processing the authorization response if the two values don't match.
 > [This is usually done by generating a non-guessable string and a corresponding correlation cookie](https://tools.ietf.org/html/rfc6749#section-10.12).
+>
+> This mechanism is fully supported by the OpenIddict client (and cannot be disabled) but may not be supported by third-party clients.

 - **Step 2: the token request**